It’s been a while since I’ve updated so…

 Chanced upon this river while looking for the Iwatayama Monkey Park.
 It was very surreal to see since the LA River isn’t much of a river… Actually it’s completely dry… I’ve driven by it nearly every day for the past year and have yet to see any water.

 Wandered around aimlessly because I’m directionally challenged… More shots of the river since I am envious of those who get to live beside it.
 I imagine there are tons of mosquitos here.
 Would I survive all the bites?
 The answer is probably not since I am usually mosquito bate…

 Finally found the very well hidden entrance to Iwatayama.
 The cost to enter is 550¥ or around $5.50 USD.
 Be ready for the 15-20 minute hike up these stairs and bring water!
 I was given fair warning, but I definitely was not expecting such a steep hike.
 There’s a little rest stop about half way through in case you need a break.

-Here’s a map of the park from the official Iwatayama website.
+Here’s the official map of the park.
 Pretty sure I ended up taking the long way since I remember walking through the playground… Definitely didn’t notice the fork in the road…

 This is the view you are greeted with after your unexpected workout.
 It was totally worth it in my personal opinion because…

 You get to see the adorable Japanese Macaque (or Snow Monkey) in their natural habitat.
 They are actually not caged at all in the park.
 In an odd turn of events, it is the humans that are asked to step inside the “cage.”